 - It can help you score links with very little effort.

 There are a few different ways to go about this, but my favorite techniques are to host expert roundups, host interviews, or ask for expert contributions to your content.

-You’re giving value upfront because you’re going to link to these expert’s website.
-In exchange, you’re building a relationship with them and there’s the possibility that they’ll link to the content they’re featured in.
+You’re giving value upfront because you’re going to link to these expert’s websites.
+In exchange, you’re building a relationship with them, and there’s the possibility that they’ll link to the content they’re featured in.